Support the news

 Updated on Jan.
 20 at 11:15 p.m.
 ET

-The Senate is beginning a trial on whether or not to remove President Trump from office, a little over a month after the House voted to impeach him.
+The Senate has begun a trial on whether or not to remove President Trump from office, over a month after the House voted to impeach him.
+A group of House Democrats, called impeachment managers, are arguing the case for convicting the president and removing him from office.
+Trump's legal defense team includes White House counsel Pat Cipollone and personal lawyer Jay Sekulow.

 While momentum toward impeachment had been building among Democrats for months, House Speaker Nancy Pelosi, D-Calif., announced an inquiry in September — after a whistleblower complaint about a White House phone call with Ukraine.